-Describe the policies and procedures that the proposed school and board will use for financial planning, accounting, purchasing, and payroll.
+Describe the existing or proposed policies and procedures that the proposed school and board will use for financial planning, accounting, purchasing, and payroll.
 Explain how these plans will sustain financial health of the organization and ensure legal compliance with any requirements and restrictions for the use of public funds.
 Include the following information in your response:

-- Identify how the board will monitor the school's financial position. - Identify who is responsible for directly managing and overseeing the school's budget and a description of how they will do so. - Describe the school's plan to comply with the Illinois Charter Schools Law's (105 ILCS 5/27A-5(f)) requirement that charter schools submit an annual audit of school finances conducted by an outside, independent auditor.
+- Identify how the board will monitor the school's financial position. - Identify who is responsible for directly managing and overseeing the school's budget and a description of how they will do so. - Describe the school's plan to comply with the Illinois Charter Schools Law's (105 ILCS 5/27A-5(f)) requirement that charter schools submit an annual audit of school finances conducted by an outside, independent auditor. - What financial controls will the organization have in place at the central and school level to ensure long-term financial viability?

-- A list or table of all financial reports to be provided to the board, including how frequently they will be provided, and the party to be responsible for generating them; and - Fiscal policies for the organization.
+- A list or table of all financial reports to be provided to the board, including how frequently they will be provided, and the party to be responsible for generating them: and - Fiscal policies for the organization.